How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Here are More Clay Choices for you to check out.

-Preparing your clay involves wedging and weighing out your clay.
+Preparing your clay involves wedging and weighing it out.

 Wedging:

 You don’t want to skip this step.
-It gets the bubbles out and smooths out your clay, giving it an even consistency making it more workable.
+It gets the bubbles out and smooths your clay, giving it an even consistency and making it more workable.

-There are Five ways this can be done.
-The rams head wedge, the spiral wedge, the stack and slam, wheel wedge, and a Pugmill.
+There are five ways to do this.
+The ram’s head wedge, the spiral wedge, the stack and slam, wheel wedge, and a Pugmill.

 Weighing:

-After my clay is nicely wedged, I cut the clay in half with a wire cutter and weigh out two balls of clay, a pound and a half each.
+After my clay is nicely wedged, I cut it in half with a wire cutter and weigh out two balls of clay, each a pound and a half.
 Place your extra ball of clay in plastic or under a damp rag.

-Step #5 Get Familiar with your Position at Pottery Wheel
+Step #5: Get Familiar with your Position at the Pottery Wheel

 Sit at the wheel so your knees are level with the wheel head.
-This promotes good circulation in the legs while feeling comfortable too.
+This promotes good circulation in the legs while also feeling comfortable.
 You will want an adjustable stool or chair so you can adjust to the height that is right for you.

-Sit close to the wheel, tuck your arms in and anchor them to your legs or the side of your body.
-Keep your back straight and remain close to the wheel using your whole upper body instead of just your arms and hands.
+Sit close to the wheel, tuck your arms in, and anchor them to your legs or the side of your body.
+Keep your back straight and stay close to the wheel, using your whole upper body rather than just your arms and hands.

 Beginners tend to focus so hard on centering the ball of clay that they forget to coordinate their bodies with the clay.
 Your Pottery Wheel Position and Posture are important when throwing your clay.